Excalibur (Valleyfair)

-Excalibur is a steel roller coaster with a wooden structure located at Valleyfair in Shakopee, Minnesota.
-It was built in 1989 by Arrow Dynamics, for the cost of $3,000,000.
+Excalibur is a hybrid roller coaster with a wooden structure located at Valleyfair in Shakopee, Minnesota, United States.
+It was built in 1989 by Arrow Dynamics at a cost of $3,000,000.
 The ride is 105 feet (32 m) tall with a top speed of 54.5 mph (87.7 km/h) and has a minimum height requirement of 48 inches.
-It follows a customized figure-eight track layout and is rather short for a major roller coaster, with a total ride duration of two minutes and thirteen seconds.
+It follows a custom figure-eight track layout and has a total ride duration of two minutes and thirteen seconds.

-A few years after the ride was built, trim brakes were added at the top of the first drop.
-The bottom and first half of the turn were re-profiled in an attempt to reduce roughness.
-The photo spot, "Excalibur Photos" booth, and first airtime hill after the first drop were also removed.
-The photo booth was replaced with a Refreshment stand, which has also been removed.

-Potential closure
+History

-Valleyfair has applied for a permit with the US Army Corps of Engineers that includes the removal of Excalibur to be replaced by a road and parking lot.
+In 2015, Valleyfair applied for a permit with the US Army Corps of Engineers to construct a road and parking lot on a plot of land currently partially taken up by Excalibur.

-"APPLICATION FOR PERMIT TO discharge dredged and fill material into 4.52 acres of wetland for the purpose of constructing a new road around the park for employee access and for the construction of a new parking lot.
-The Valleyfair expansion project includes a proposed road relocation that will be used by park guests and primarily park employees to access nonpublic areas of the park and two parking areas, one for guests and one for staff."